nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 The medication/medical device the authorisation is for.

-The `Medication` profile provides the coded representation of the medication/medical device.
+The `Medication` profile provides the coded representation of the medication/medical device and **MUST** be linked using the Reference(Medication) data type.

 ### subject ###